hassansuhaib/100-days-of-code/log.md

 - Finished a Chapter on Bootstrap 4 at @udemy
 - Coded 5 algorithms in Basic Algorithm Scripting at @freeCodeCamp.
 The only thing I looked up was the String.split() and the String.join() methods.

+**50% of the #100DaysOfCode challenge is complete.**
+- I am more confident in HTML & CSS
+- I am comfortable using #JavaScript (still learning)
+- I know DOM Manipulation
+- I can use Bootstrap
+- I know Git and GitHub (I've got 5 repositories now)
+- I'm not intimidated by filing in C.